nithinj/Glasgow/README.md

 * **ENTITY RANKING REPORT - OUTGOING:** Displays ranking of entities based on outgoing amount.

 ### Input Format:
 Input is read from stdin.
 Each transcation should be separated with a newline.
-Each fields is then separated by a delimiter ("," / comma by default).
+Each field is then separated by a delimiter ("," / comma by default).
 Following fiels are mandatory for correct output:
 * field1: entity
 * field2: transaction type (Buy/Sell)